Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Convergence of the S-matrix of the massive theory

 \section{Convergence of the S-matrix of the massive theory}

-Consider a two dimensional Minkowski space with Lorentzian signature $(-,+)$.
-The canonical two-point function of the massive Klein Gordon field is given by the vacuum expectation value of the product of two fields,
+Consider $M$ a two dimensional Minkowski space with Lorentzian signature $(-,+)$.
+Let us denote by $\omega_m$ the vacuum state.
+Hence, the canonical two-point function $w^\infty_m$ of the massive Klein Gordon field is given by the vacuum expectation value of the product of two fields, $w^\infty_m(f,g) := \omega_m(\Phi(f)\star\Phi(g))$ and it takes form

-where, $e^0=(1,0,0,0)$ and the regularized integral Kernel $\Delta^+_m$ is given in terms of the function
+where, $e^0=(1,0)$ and the regularized integral Kernel $\Delta^+_m$ is given in terms of the function

 here $K_0$ is the Mac Donald function also known as modified Bessel Function of the second kind and $x^2$ is the Lorentzian square $x^2= -{(x^0)}^2 + {(x^1)}^2$.